SCIENT·MANIFESTO

 This point redefines the nature of what we call a project.

-In most organizations, projects are ways to explore uncertainty.
-In Scient’s logic, projects are ways to expand something that has already demonstrated value.
+In most organizations, projects are a way to explore uncertainty.
+In Scient’s logic, projects are a way to expand something that has already demonstrated value.

 Exploring through projects increases risk, cost, and complexity at the same time.
 Exploring through pilots improves the quality of the decision before scale.